Uncovering Gaps and Trends in Big Data Services: Mu Sigma's “State of Analytics and Decision Science” Report

 The Time is Now for a New Art of Problem Solving

 But, as many as 41 percent are beginning to understand the importance of analytics and recognize that their ability to drive actionable insights out of analytics could vastly improve.
 By seeking a more creative approach to problem solving, decision makers are increasingly recognizing the need for more collaboration in the analytics domain.
+They are increasingly seeking out for big data consulting services and data science consulting.

 Download your copy of our “State of Analytics and Decision Science” report to get access to our insights about the priorities, approaches, and gaps to analytics and problem solving.